-A great way to benefit of Thinking Moves and P4C is to have a short, but thoughtful, conversation about an interesting topic.
+A great way to benefit from Thinking Moves and P4C is to have a short, but thoughtful, conversation about an interesting topic.
 Parents and carers can do it at home with their children, teachers can do it in school with their students.
 Our HomeTalk packs are full of helpful ideas and activities for all ages.